oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A driver object represents a collection of physical devices in the system accessed by the same Level-Zero driver.

-- The application may query the number of Level-Zero drivers installed on the system, and their respective handles, using ::${x}DriverGet.
+- The application may query the number of Level-Zero drivers installed on the system, and their respective handles, using ${x}DriverGet.
 - More than one driver may be available in the system.
 For example, one driver may support two GPUs from one vendor, another driver supports a GPU from a different vendor, and finally a different driver may support an FPGA.
-- Driver objects are read-only, global constructs. i.e. Multiple calls to ::${x}DriverGet will return identical driver handles.
+- Driver objects are read-only, global constructs. i.e. Multiple calls to ${x}DriverGet will return identical driver handles.
 - A driver handle is primarily used during creation and management of resources that may be used by multiple devices.
 - For example, memory is not implicitly shared across all devices supported by a driver.
 However, it is available to be explicitly shared.